-- 5. Install the bracket without distorting. - 6.
-Securely mount G3 to the installed bracket using the four supplied 8x40 black machine screws.
+- 5. Install the bracket without distorting (see Figure 2). - 6.
+Securely mount G3 to the installed bracket using the four supplied 8x40 black machine screws. - 7.
 Drill any additional holes as required for routing all cables and fit holes with suitable grommets or bushings whenever required.